Public health, precision medicine and more: announcing new JI Awards for 2021

 New research awards for 2021 find the Joint Institute expanding into new areas of discovery.

-Announced in July, the ten new projects follow a one-year delay in the typically annual awards cycle and bring many new collaborators to the Joint Institute (JI), including faculty from Biomedical Engineering, Cardiac Surgery, Computational Medicine & Bioinformatics, Internal Medicine, Molecular and Integrative Physiology, Psychiatry, and Radiology.
+Announced in July, the ten new projects follow a one-year delay in the typically annual awards cycle and bring many new collaborators to the Joint Institute (JI) collaboration with Peking University Health Science Center, including faculty from Biomedical Engineering, Cardiac Surgery, Computational Medicine & Bioinformatics, Internal Medicine, Molecular and Integrative Physiology, Psychiatry, and Radiology.

 A project led by Professor of Environmental Health Sciences Chuanwu Xi represents the first JI award for the U-M School of Public Health.